Challenger Maguire outraises Ryan for District 4 in Denton City Council race

 Maguire’s expenditures for the filing period are $4,340, for advertising and printing expenses, office supplies and fundraising expenses.

 Ryan is self-employed.
-Seeking his third term, he received $9,820 from donors outside Denton during the same filing period.
+Seeking his third term, he received $9,820 in contributions during the same filing period, with $6,400 coming from donors outside Denton.

 He could not be reached on Monday.